 Aside from the warm fuzziness of living among family, the material benefits are significant as well.
 Some of the luxurious amenities of living in the residence include beautifully furnished suites, ultra-modern rooms, private baths, individually regulated heating and air-conditioning, a student cafeteria serving three kosher meals daily, full laundry facilities, elevator service, social halls, spacious student lounges and quiet study areas.
 Campus and local bus service is available at the front curb, providing easy access to all campus facilities, train stations and three major shopping malls nearby.

-With the success of the women’s dormitory, Chabad House is proud to now offer a Chabad men’s dormitory as well.
-The new men’s dormitory now shares many features in common with the female dorm, including a workout gym, lounges, laundry room, and much more.
-Jeff Schwartz, a Rutgers Sophomore, added, "now that i've gotten used to the university, and have seen first hand the awesomely spectacular events and programs that Chabad House offers each day, I am very looking forward to moving into the new Chabad dorm and having the chance to participate more fully than before, having lived in a regular dorm my first year."
+Both the women’s and men’s dormitories at Chabad House share many features in common including a workout gym, lounges, laundry room, and much more.
+Jeff Schwartz, a former student, added, "now that I've gotten used to the university, and have seen first-hand the awesomely spectacular events and programs that Chabad House offers each day, I am very looking forward to moving into the new Chabad dorm and having the chance to participate more fully than before, having lived in a regular dorm my first year."
 What is clear is Chabad’s role in changing the entire nature of Jewish dormitory life on the American college campus.

 Rabbi Goodman says it best when he states, “our continuing goal is to create a unique Jewish living experience that encompasses every aspect of a student’s life and provides them with the kind of comfort and support that they would feel in their own home.”
 If that is the goal, then clearly Chabad House at Rutgers University has wholly succeeded.
-The proof is found in the statements of residents like Rebekah Loewenstein who says with a smile, “All I have to do is walk into that castle-like building, and I feel as if all my troubles are over.”
+The proof is found in the statements of past residents like Rebekah Loewenstein who says with a smile, “All I had to do was walk into that castle-like building, and I felt as if all my troubles are over.”